-Participants may borrow from their fund accounts in a minimum amount of \$1,000 up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance; pursuant to the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), for qualified participants, the maximum amount was the lesser of \$100,000 or 100% of their vested account balance for 180 days beginning March 27, 2020.
+Participants may borrow from their fund accounts in a minimum amount of \$1,000 up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance.
 The loans are secured by the balance in the participant's account.
 The loans are measured at the unpaid principal balance, plus accrued but unpaid interest.
 The Plan does not place loans on non-accrual status, as the loan repayments are set up as automatic deductions through payroll that continue until either the loan is repaid or the participant's employment terminates.
 Loan payments may be suspended during a participant's leave of absence and automatic deductions resume upon conclusion of a leave of absence.
-Under CARES Act relief, loan payments due from March 27, 2020 through December 31, 2020, may be delayed for qualified participants for one year.
-In instances where employment is terminated and the loan is not repaid within 60 days, unless the CARES Act relief above applies, the loan is considered a deemed distribution that is deducted from the participant's account balance.